 The soldier didn’t respond.
 He turned and walked to the aft of his boat.
 Everyone waited with nervous anticipation.
 Before long, a short, muscular man in a purple tunic came forward and surveyed the traveler’s ship.
 He climbed out to stand on a small platform secured to his ship’s ram and shouted, “Welcome to Tripoli, Cousin.”

 Ash heard Verihbitt say under her breath, “Oh shit.
 It is Ahinadab.”

 – To Be Continued –

-lease subscribe to our newsletter, so you will know when the next installment, “Trapped and Tested,” wherein, the travelers stuck in the siege of Tripoli, Ash buys up all the citrus in the city to run her phone, and she and her friends learn more about the mysterious king, his cult, and the superweapon he is using to burn cities to the ground.
+Please subscribe to our newsletter, so you will know when the next installment, “Trapped and Tested,” wherein the travelers are stuck in the siege of Tripoli, Ash buys up all the citrus in the city to run her phone, and she and her friends learn more about the mysterious king, his cult, and the superweapon he is using to burn cities to the ground.
 All while battling Verihbitt’s annoying relative.